 Do you stir-fry at home?
 Is this easy, healthy method of cooking in your weeknight repertoire?
-It should be — a simple chicken stir-fry takes a short time to prep and a very small amount of time actually at the stove.
-But perhaps stir-frying is intimidating to you; do you wonder whether you need special equipment or a high-powered stove?
-We're here to tell you that no, you don't need anything special to stir-fry at home; it's one of the most home cook-friendly techniques!
+It should be — a simple chicken stir-fry takes only a little work to prep and even less time at the stove.
+But perhaps stir-frying is intimidating to you.
+Do you wonder whether you need special equipment or a high-powered stove?
+We're here to tell you that no, you don't need anything special to stir-fry at home; it's one of the most home cook-friendly techniques.

 Last week, we stepped into the New York City kitchen of Grace Young, stir-fry expert and author of multiple books on authentic Chinese cooking, including Stir-Frying to the Sky's Edge.
-Grace demonstrated for us (and you!) everything you need to know to make several favorite stir-fry dishes, starting with this delicious, easy stir chicken stir fry.
+Grace demonstrated for us (and you!) everything you need to know to make several favorite stir-fry dishes, starting with this delicious, easy chicken stir-fry.

 A side by side comparison of a wok with a sauté pan.
 The pan can be substituted for a wok, but you lose some of the high-sided cooking surface.

-• Do I need a wok in order to stir-fry?
+Do I need a wok in order to stir-fry?
 The answer is no, but it does help.
-You can also use a flat-bottom sauté pan, but you miss out on using the sides of the pan as cooking surfaces.
+You can also use a flat-bottomed sauté pan, but you miss out on using the sides of the pan as cooking surfaces.
 You may also have trouble with ingredients falling out of the pan if it gets full or the recipe requires a lot of flipping.

 Grace talking about how important it is to use fresh, seasonal, flavorful ingredients in stir-fry dishes.

 Cut up the ingredients before cooking: Most of the work of a stir-fry happens before you even step up to the stove.
-Grace explained that it's important that all the ingredients be cut into into uniform bite-sized pieces.
+Grace explains that it's important that all the ingredients be cut into uniform, bite-sized pieces.
 This ensures that ingredients cook quickly and evenly while maintaining their crisp-tender texture over the high heat.
-She also emphasized how important it is to get fresh and seasonal ingredients.
+She also emphasizes how important it is to get fresh and seasonal ingredients.
 They are not cooked for very long, so their true flavor will come through.
 And finally, it is extremely important not to crowd the wok.
-Never try to cook more than a pound of chicken, lamb, or pork at a time in a 14-inch wok, and no more than 3/4 pound of beef, explained Grace.
+Never try to cook more than a pound of chicken, lamb, or pork at a time in a 14-inch wok, and no more than 3/4 pound of beef, explains Grace.

-Marinate the meat, but only briefly: Marinating the meat is the second step in a richly flavorful stir-fry, but don't let the word "marinade" confuse you.
-This is not a long process, and it doesn't typically involve very much liquid.
+Marinate the meat, but only briefly: Marinating the meat is one step in a richly flavorful stir-fry, but don't let the word "marinate" confuse you — this is not a long process, and it doesn't typically involve very much liquid.
 With stir-fries, the marinade is more about seasoning than tenderizing the meat, so you only need enough to coat the meat, and you don't need to let them sit together for very long.
 As Grace says, "The minute you mix the meat with the marinade, it's ready to cook."

-Get your wok hot and watch your timing: With the ingredients prepped ahead, stir fries are a simple matter of a hot wok and timing.
+Get your wok hot and watch your timing: With the ingredients prepped ahead, stir-fries are a simple matter of a hot wok and timing.
 A chicken stir-fry like this one takes about four minutes: two minutes to sear the chicken, one minute to add and stir-fry the vegetables, and then one more minute with the sauce.

 Use your kitchen timer to help pace your cooking: If you're a new stir-fry cook, help set your cooking pace by using a kitchen timer.
 This helps make sure you don't go too fast or too slow.
-But your ultimate guide should be the color and texture of the ingredients in your wok.
+This said, your ultimate guide should be the color and texture of the ingredients in your wok.

 Serves 4 as a main course with rice